Taxonomy Term List

 Support for Integrated Water Resources Management to Ensure Water Access and Disaster Reduction for Somalia's Pastoralists

-Roughly 75% of Somalia’s population (around 12 million people) are located in rural areas with approximately 60% practicing pastoralism and 15% practicing agriculture.
+Roughly 75% of Somalia’s 14.7 million people live in rural areas, with approximately 60% practicing pastoralism and 15% practicing agriculture.
 Less than one third of the population has access to clean water.

-Working with a range of development partners as well as through traditional leaders, womens groups, local NGOs and community-based organisations, this four-year project (2019 – 2024) led by the Ministry of Energy and Water Resources aims to increase Somalia’s capacity to manage water resources sustainably, in order to build the climate resilience of agro-pastoralists.
+Working with a range of development partners, as well as traditional leaders, women’s groups, local NGOs and community-based organizations, this four-year project (2019-2023) aims to increase Somalia’s capacity to manage water resources sustainably in order to build the climate resilience of rural communities.

-Water scarcity is a serious threat to Somalia and is hindering the country’s economic and social development.
-Throughout the country, trends of reduced surface water and groundwater reserves and increased occurrences of droughts and floods have been observed and are predicted to worsen.
+Water scarcity is a serious threat to Somalia, hindering economic and social development.
+Throughout the country, surface water and groundwater reserves are decreasing, while the frequency of droughts and floods is on the rise.

-In response, this project directly supports integrated water resources development and management for over 350,000 agro-pastoralists .
+In response, this project directly supports integrated water resources development and management for over 360,000 farmers and pastoralists.

-The development of a multi-sectorial Integrated Water Resources Management (IWRM) Strategy as well as technical and operational capacity building will support Somalia in planning sustainable water resources development schemes for all states down to local levels, particularly for states that formed as recently as 2015 and 2016.
+The development of a multi-sectorial IWRM Strategy conbined with technical and operational capacity development will support Somalia in planning sustainable water resources development schemes for all states down to the local level, particularly for states that formed as recently as 2015 and 2016.

-The project will invest in monitoring infrastructure - including automatic weather stations, manual rain gauges,synoptic stations and radar river level sensors - which will provide critical data for early warning dissemination in both arid regions and in key river basins to improve water resources management and contingency planning for agro-pastoralists, including nomadic pastoralists.
+The project will invest in monitoring infrastructure, including automatic weather stations, manual rain gauges, synoptic stations and radar river-level sensors, which will provide critical data for early warning dissemination in both arid regions and in key river basins to improve water resources management and contingency planning for farmers and pastoralists, including nomadic pastoralists.
 Currently the government lacks the capacity to put out timely early warnings and accurate hydrological information to support communities in the efficient and economic management of water.

-Water mobilization from a diversified source of groundwater and surface water sources as well as construction of water diversion infrastructure will promote rural water supply and increased resilience in flood prone areas.
-Rural population’s resilience will be further enforced by enabling them to exploit their agro-pastoral value chains and increase their asset bases.
+Water mobilization from a diversified source of groundwater and surface water sources as well as construction of water diversion infrastructure will promote rural water supply and increased resilience in flood-prone areas.
+The resilience of rural populations will be further enforced by enabling them to exploit their agro-pastoral value chains and increase their asset bases.

-The project is aligned with relevant development plans and strategies at the federal and state levels, including the Somali New Deal Compact (2013), Somaliland's National Development Plan (2012-16) and Puntland's 5-year Development Plan.
-It builds on existing initiatives including the Integrated Drought Management Program in the Horn of Africa; the Somalia Water and Land Information Management service; the Joint Programme on Local Governance and Decentralized Service Delivery; the New Deal Compact; and support provided by the Red Cross and Red Crescent Climate Centre to improve weather and climate forecasting.
+The project builds on existing initiatives, including the Integrated Drought Management Program in the Horn of Africa, the Somalia Water and Land Information Management service, the Joint Programme on Local Governance and Decentralized Service Delivery, the New Deal Compact and support provided by the Red Cross and Red Crescent Climate Centre to improve weather and climate forecasting.

 Component 1: National water resource management policy establishing clear national and state responsibilities